 Encourage children and beginners to participate in modified tennis programs such as Hot Shots or similar beginner programs delivered by local clubs and coaches.
 These modifications introduce new players to tennis through modified equipment such as mini-nets and decompression balls.
 This will help new players develop good tennis skills and correct technique.

 Use the Right Equipment

 Seek professional advice on footwear.
-Most tennis shoes are more robust than running shoes due to the multidirectional requirements.
-Full board last shoes are common.
+Most tennis shoes are more robust than running shoes due to their multidirectional requirements.
+The full board last shoes are common.

 Players with a history of joint injury should seek professional advice about taping or bracing before play.
-You can find selection of tennis related braces etc here.
+You can find a selection of tennis-related braces etc here.